-It all began thirty nine years ago when Dick and Carol Skare honeymooned in Door County.
+It all began forty years ago when Dick and Carol Skare honeymooned in Door County.
 It was May of 1977 and they found Fish Creek to be a sleepy lake side town.
 One shopkeeper, Hazel Elliott, took the time to find out that Dick and Carol were aspiring restaurateurs who met while working side by side at a supper club near Minneapolis.
 She arranged for them to look at a small, twenty seat restaurant in downtown Fish Creek.
 “Door County is growing,” she told them, “get in now before the rush.”
 They took her advice and put in an offer.
 Two short months later, on the weekend of July 4, 1977, Dick and Carol opened the doors of The Cookery.

 Dick and Carol’s goal for their restaurant was to create a welcoming, casual environment where customers could enjoy great food that is prepared from start to finish in the restaurant’s kitchen.
 The restaurant's recipes were rooted in Carol's experience of learning to cook on her mother's apron strings on a small family farm in rural Minnesota.
 Over the years, the Skares expanded to become an 85 seat restaurant that also included lodging and a full line of jams and sauces.